jnsp/nvim-config/README.md

 touch ~/.config/nvim/init.vim
 ```

-### How to install plugin in Neovim using `vim-plug`
+### How to install a plugin in Neovim using `vim-plug`

-If you want to intall [Nerdtree](https://github.com/preservim/nerdtree), you should write the URL of the repository in `init.vim` file.
+If you want to install [Nerdtree](https://github.com/preservim/nerdtree), you should write the URL of the repository in `init.vim` file.
 It looks like below.

 ```vim